MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/azure-billing-enterprise-agreement.md

 - Don't ignore notification emails sent to the notification account email address.
 Microsoft sends important Enterprise Agreement prompts to this account.

-- Don't move or delete the Entra ID user associated to user enrollment account.
+- Don't move, rename or delete the Entra ID user associated to EA enrollment account.

 - Periodically audit the Cost Management blade in the Azure portal to review who has access, and when possible, avoid using a Microsoft account.